msonnberger/info-vis/README.md

 ## Instructions

-This app has been tested with Node.js version 16.
+This app has been tested with Node.js version 16 and the newest version of Firefox, Chrome and Safari.

 To start the local dev server, clone the repository (either by running `git clone https://github.com/msonnberger/info-vis.git` or by downloading the project as a `.zip` file via GitHub) and run the following commands: